thunderbird/send-suite/README.md

 Thunderbird send is a suite of tools that allow you to send and receive end to end encrypted files.

+Note: We're currently testing the applications internally, you currently need an FXA login to use Send.
+Meanwhile you can [join the waitlist](https://tb.pro/).

 You can use send on any or both our versions:

-The Thunderbird Add-on is [available here](https://addons.thunderbird.net/en-US/thunderbird/addon/tb_send/?src=search) The Web client is available [send.tb.pro](https://send.tb.pro/)
+The Thunderbird Add-on is [available here](https://addons.thunderbird.net/en-US/thunderbird/addon/tb_send/?src=search)

+The Web client is available [send.tb.pro](https://send.tb.pro/)

+## Getting started

+We have a detailed getting started guide in [our wiki](https://github.com/thunderbird/send-suite/wiki)

 ## Prerequisites